 Q6: Do I have to tell my instructor I’m taking an exam in the TAC when I’m taking the exam at the same time or different times as the rest of the class?

-Students are required to provide their Letter of Accommodation (LOA) and discuss their exam taking arrangements (including the appropriate time to take the exam) with their instructors before scheduling their exam online.
+Students are required to provide their Letter of Accommodation (LOA) and discuss their exam taking arrangements (including the appropriate times to take the exams) with their instructors before scheduling their exams with the TAC online.
 Once the exam is scheduled online the TAC will request the exam from the instructor.

-Bring all the materials that are allowed according to your accommodations.
+Bring all the materials that are allowed for the exam and any material allowed according to your accommodations.
 Lockers will be provided to store book bags, jackets, etc. However, DRES assumes no responsibility for items left in the lockers.
 If students have food breaks in their LOA, the student must note that when scheduling their exams.
 This is so that we can try to place the student appropriately.
 Only drinks with lids or cap are allowed.
 Cell phones are not allowed in the testing area-the must be kept in the lockers or given to a TAC staff memeber to be stored in the exam envelope.